 Summary:

-I am Associate Professor and Chair of Critical Studies at California College of the Arts.
+I am Professor and Chair of Critical Studies at California College of the Arts.
 I study how people use media to express technical identities, share aspects of the self, and accomplish civic engagement.

-CASTAC Co-Chair (2020-2022) and I co-founded and served as the inaugural Editor (2012-2014) of Platypus: The CASTAC Blog, which is the official blog of the Committee for the Anthropology of Science, Technology, and Computing, a division of the American Anthropological Association.
+I was a CASTAC Co-Chair (2020-2022) and I co-founded and served as the inaugural Editor (2012-2014) of Platypus: The CASTAC Blog, which is the official blog of the Committee for the Anthropology of Science, Technology, and Computing, a division of the American Anthropological Association.

 Contact Information: